ociaw/smolwik/design.md

 - Single-User
 - Anonymous

 The authentication database is stored in a SQLite file.
 Each user has a username and a password.
-Optionally, `tinwik` can be run in single-user mode, where only a password is required.
+Optionally, `smolwik` can be run in single-user mode, where only a password is required.
 Authentication can also be disabled entirely, providing anonymous access only.
 In this case, pages can only be edited or created through the site if anonymous editing is enabled.